lillallol/temp/README.md

     * the type inference for `observable({prop : true})` works differently for `.ts` and `.js`, at the latter the type is `{prop : true}`, while at the former it is `{prop : boolean}`.
     * https://github.com/microsoft/TypeScript/issues/49039 Irregular behavior of generic non arrow function that is typed via JSDoc import. (both wrong type parameter restriction and also the optional parameter)
     * https://github.com/microsoft/TypeScript/issues/49115 JSDoc tag and import autocompletion for concretions

+* make sure the links in this proposal are numbered correctly

 # Reducing super sets to complements.